romaricp/automatephp.github.io/doc/index.md

 ## Clear cache system

-With Automate you got the possibility to clear automatically the `opcache` or `apcu` or `apc` cache system, you should specify each technology available like this :
+With Automate you got the possibility to clear automatically the `opcache` or `apcu` or `apc` cache system, you should specify each technology available like this:

 ```YAML
 plugins: